reubenharry/website/content/maths/Statistics.md

 ## Overview

 A key idea in statistics is fitting a model to data.
-A model is a probability distribution $P(x;\theta)$, parameterized by some $\theta$.
+A (parametric) model is a probability distribution $P(x;\theta)$, parameterized by some $\theta$.
 In Bayesian terms, the idea is to assume the model, then find the posterior distribution over $\theta$.
 One frequentist approach is to find the single value of $\theta$ which maximizes the likelihood of the data.

+### Frequestist statistics

+A sample is a vector of independent, identically distributed draws from the model.
+An estimator is a function on the sample.
+The sample, and in turn the estimator, are random variables themselves, and a key method of frequentist statistics is to find the distribution of a given estimator, or a good approximation of it in the limit of large sample size.

+In practice, this is the mainstream approach to statistics, but conceptually it's weird and niche, and Bayesian methods make a lot more sense.

 ### Regression